kaydenkehe/mintypico/README.md

 ##### YouTube tutorial: https://youtube.com/ <br/>
 ##### My YouTube channel: https://www.youtube.com/channel/UCn5eZ8l-LLnRv9ov-WQtwqA
 ##### For this project, you should have a drill, a dremel, and a soldering iron.
 A set of metal files would also be nice! <br/>
+##### BE AWARE: In my experience, only high quality cables for charging will work.
+Using a bad USB-C charging cable can cause the mintyPico to freeze
 #

 ![mintyPico Showcase](./images/thumbnail.JPG)